mgp/book-notes/neat-words.md

 * purgatory: a place or condition of suffering or expiation
 * raise Cain: to raise trouble, raise hell
 * salient: most noticeable or important
+* simpatico: likeable and easy to get on with
 * simulacra: something that looks like or represents something else
 * specious: superficially plausible, but actually wrong
 * spurious: based on false reasoning or information that is not true